Donate

 The iNaturalist logo.

-As we double our stewardship capacity through a transformative grant, species data gathered by volunteer monitors will be essential for informing our stewardship practices.
+As we double our land stewardship capacity through a transformative grant, species data gathered by volunteer monitors will be essential for informing our stewardship practices.
 For example, iNaturalist data about vulnerable species like white ash, and the habitats they belong to, will help us establish a baseline before climate change further shifts forest composition.

 Hands holding a mushroom, which has a white liquid substance oozing out of its gills.